intel-analytics/BigDL-2.x/docs/docs/DockerUserGuide/index.md

 ![notebook7](notebook7.jpg)

-## Terminate the Analytics Zoo Docker container
+## Shut Down the Analytics Zoo Docker container
-Users should terminate the Analytics Zoo Docker container after using it.
+Users should shut down the Analytics Zoo Docker container after using it.

-#### Terminate the Analytics Zoo Docker container
+#### Shut Down the Analytics Zoo Docker container
 A user can list all the active Docker containers by command line:
 ```
 $sudo docker ps